amorabryan/c0523-code-solutions/dom-creation/dom-create-quiz-notes.md

   classList, setAttribute

 - What are two advantages of defining a function to do create something (like the work of creating a DOM tree)?
-  You can create application that update the data of the page without refreshing You can create applications that are customizable by the user and then change the layout of the page without a refresh
+  You can use the function for many different purposes You can control when the data appears

 ## Notes